 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment new workers must undergo rapid tests.
 The sale of food and drink and other materials "in an untidy manner" inside and around the factories will not be permitted, except for the food services that the factories have contracted to prepare daily meals for the workers.
 June 20 • • • • Announced temporary closure of all entertainment clubs, KTVs, nightclubs, discotheques, beer gardens, casinos, resorts, museum, parks, massage parlors, cinemas, sport centers, gyms, and schools in Phnom Penh for another two weeks, until July 3, 2021.
 June 22 • [Ministry of Labour and Vocational Training] Started to disburse the USD 11 million from the post-lockdown cash transfer program to workers who were affected by the recent lockdowns in Phnom Penh, Kandal province's Takmao town and Sihanoukville, via electronic transfer.
 The cash handout program is specifically targeted at workers in the garment, footwear and travel goods sectors. • • • June 23 • • • • [Phnom Penh City Hall] Announced reclassification of the remaining restriction zones in four communes of Posenchey District from the "Orange zone" into the "Yellow Zone" June 24 • • • • Announced reopening of all private markets in Phnom Penh.
 June 26 • • • • Announced extension of the temporary curfew in Siem Reap Province, until July 11, 2021.
-June 27 • • • • • [Banteay Meanchey Provincial Administration] Announced extension of the travel ban south of Wat Thmey, Palilei 1 village, Sangkat Poipet, Poipet city, until July 6, 2021.
+June 27 • • • • [Banteay Meanchey Provincial Administration] Announced extension of the travel ban south of Wat Thmey, Palilei 1 village, Sangkat Poipet, Poipet city, until July 6, 2021.
 June 28 • • • • Announced temporary suspension on the sale of alcohol in Svay Rieng Province for another two weeks, until July 11, 2021.
-June 30 Announced additional measures to support the garment, aviation, and transportation sectors: Support measures for the garment and tourism sectors: Extend the wage subsidies to the suspended workers in the garment factories and tourism sector for an additional three months, until September 2021.
-Each worker receives USD 40 subsidy.
-Extend the monthly tax holiday for the tourism-related businesses in Phnom Penh, Sihanoukville, Siem Reap, Kampot, Kep, Bavet city and •
+June 30 • Announced additional measures to support the garment, aviation, and transportation sectors: (i) Support measures for the garment and tourism sectors: • •

-Date Measure
+Date Measure Size 12 is a second of the second of

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment

 Poi Pet city for an additional three

 months, until September 2021.

 Extend the exemption of the social

 security and health care

 contribution during the suspended

 period.

 Further delay the implementation of

 pension fund contribution until

 December 2021.

 (ii) Support Measures for Civil Aviation

 Sector:

 Extend the exemption of the

 minimum tax for an additional three

 months, until September 2021, for

 the Cambodia-registered airlines

 companies.

 Further delay the payment of

 unpaid aviation fee for another

 three months, until September

 2021.

 (iii) Support Measures for Transportation

 and Logistics sector:

 Exemption of the license fee for the

 custom brokers for 2021 and 2022.

 Announced additional cash subsidies for

 poor and vulnerable groups under the

 National Social Protection Council (NSPC)-

 Cambodia, for an additional three months,

 until September 2021.

 July 9 • • • • Announced temporary closure of all

 entertainment clubs, KTVs, nightclubs,

 discotheques, beer gardens, casinos,

 resorts, museum, parks, massage parlors,

 cinemas, sport centers, gyms, and schools

 in Phnom Penh for another two weeks, until

 July 23, 2021.

 July 10 • • • • Announced extension of the temporary

 curfew in Siem Reap Province, until July

 24, 2021.

 July 14 • • • • Announced temporary suspension of entry

-, and exit through the Cambodian-
+• and exit through the Cambodian-

 Vietnamese border of skilled workers,

 technicians, employees of Vietnamese

 companies for one month, from July 18,

 2021.

-July 23 + • Announced temporary closure of all
+July 23 • 1.
+Announced temporary closure of all

-July 23 • •] - 1

-entertainment clubs, KTVs, nightclubs,
+July 23 Ĭ • entertainment clubs, KTVs, nightclubs,

 discotheques, beer gardens, casinos,

 resorts, museum, parks, massage parlors,

 cinemas, sport centers, gyms, and schools

 in Phnom Penh for another two weeks, until

 August 6, 2021.

 July 24 • • • • Announced extension of the temporary

 curfew in Siem Reap Province, until August

 7, 2021.

-July 29 • • • • Announced temporary curfew from 9 p.m.-
+July 29 • • • • Announced temporary curfew from 9 p.m.

 3 a.m. across Phnom Penh (all cities and